gorango/flowcraft/docs/src/guide/orchestrators.md

 ## `ResumptionOrchestrator`

 This orchestrator is a great example of composition.
 It doesn't re-implement the execution loop.
-Instead, it performs a "reconciliation" step to prepare the `GraphTraverser` and then delegates the actual execution to another orchestrator (like `RunToCompletionOrchestrator`).
+Instead, it performs a "reconciliation" step to prepare the `GraphTraverser` and then delegates the actual execution to another orchestrator (like `DefaultOrchestrator`).

 #### Implementation